saarcohen30/GrPR2-CH/grpr2-ch-colab/README.md

 This framework extends the toolkit implemented as part of the [Generalized Recursive Reasoning (GR2)](https://github.com/ying-wen/gr2/tree/master/code) framework, so as to support local interactions among agents which is encapsulated by our own framework.

-- **Environment**: There are two differences when it comes to the Multi-Agent Env Class:
+- **`Environment`**: There are two differences when it comes to the Multi-Agent Env Class:
-  1. The step(action_n) accepts n actions at each time;
+  1. The `step(action_n)` method accepts `action_n` actions at each time;
-  2. The Env class needs a MAEnvSpec property which describes the action spaces and observation spaces for all agents.
+  2. The `Env` class needs a `MAEnvSpec` property which describes the action and observation spaces for all agents.

-- **Agent**: the agent class is not different than any common RL agent, and uses the MAEnvSpec from Env Class so as to initialized its respective policy/value networks and the replay buffer.
+- **`Agent`**: the agent class is not different than any common RL agent, and uses the `MAEnvSpec` from the `Env` Class so as to initialize its respective policy/value networks and the replay buffer.

-- **MASampler**: Because the agents have to rollout simultaneously, a MASampler Class is designed to perform the sampling steps and add/return the step tuple to each agent's replay buffer.
+- **`MASampler`**: Since the agents have to rollout simultaneously, a `MASampler` Class is designed to perform the sampling steps and add/return the step tuple for each agent's replay buffer.

-- **MATrainer**: In single agent, the trainer is included in the Agent Class.
-However, due to the complexity of Multi-Agent Training, which has to support independent/centralized/communication/opponent modelling, it is necessary to have a MATrainer Class to abstract these requirements from Agent Class.
-This is the core for Multi-agent training.
+- **`MATrainer`**: For a single agent, the trainer is included in the `Agent` Class.
+However, due to the complexity of training a multi-agent system, which has to support independent/centralized/communication/opponent modelling, it is necessary to have a `MATrainer` Class for the sake of abstracting these requirements.
+This is the core for multi-agent training.

 ## Installation